coinvent/coinvent/architecture.md

 5. ...Which may lead to changes in either the input concepts, such as logical weakenings to remove the conflict.
 This process of evaluate-modify could be iterated several times.
 6. Evaluate the blend for value, perhaps by generating examples/models and evaluating them.
 7. ...This evaluation may lead to modifications, and so the whole process is iterative.
+??Till: Note that any proof of an inconsistency of the blend can give you hints which axioms to look at (namely, the axioms used in the inconsistency proof, cf. Pellet's “explain” function).
+We should prepare for more complex models, where the global workflow is enriched with vision and debugging techniques, changing the input spaces if necessary, etc.??

 Hence we talk of a Blend Diagram *in Progress* to allow that blends may be developed step-by-step and iteratively.